sukesh-ak/setup-vm-template-on-proxmox/README.md

 $ nano create-cloud-vm-template.sh
 ```

 The script below downloads Ubuntu noble version 24.
-Other Ubuntu versions you can be found [here](https://cloud-images.ubuntu.com/)
+Other Ubuntu versions can be found [here](https://cloud-images.ubuntu.com/)
 _Default username and password is **`ubuntu`** and **`Cool123`**. `sshkey` parameter is optional._

 ```bash